e271828e/Flight.jl/docs/notes/design/framework_design.md

 set at the activation's `T` (§9.1's structural derivative completeness made operational); guards `isa Bool`; `g` against the `z` shape; handlers' partial `m`-updates against a names-subset-with-matching-types predicate — still a type-level computation that folds when inferred.
+The handler completeness asymmetry is storage-shaped (v0.23): `x⁺` must be complete because `x` lives in a flat buffer written back wholesale, while `m⁺` may be partial because `m` lives in per-field cells where a partial merge is the natural write.

 **Failure payload:** component path, stage, field-level diff (missing / unexpected / per-field expected-vs-observed), simulation time.
 Deliberately